These Coil Gauge Wheels Can Help You Get Your Crop In On Time

 “These systems have limitations in wet conditions, especially due to mud build-up on the discs and wheels.”

-“Due to the amount of rain from the 2020 planting, many of those with disc machines have become frustrated as they had to watch their neighbours, using machines fitted with tines, operating in the paddock when theirs cannot.”
+“Due to the amount of rain from the recent plantings, many of those with disc machines have become frustrated as they had to watch their neighbours, using machines fitted with tines, operating in the paddock when theirs cannot.”

 “A major weak point with a disc seeder is how the conventional rubber gauge wheel cakes up with mud, which in turn forces the farmer to lose precious time as they have to get out of the cab with a paint scraper and clean them,” Paul Ryan said.